OverlyDevoted/code-academy-forum/README.md

-Baigiamasis projektas

-Šio projekto metu reikės sukurti internetinį forumą naudojant React, NodeJS Express ir MongoDB arba MySQL.
-Forumo tikslas - leisti užduoti klausimus, į juos atsakinėti bei žymėti patinkančius arba nepatinkančius atsakymus.
-Galite įsivaizduoti kažką panašaus į https://stackoverflow.com/questions, tik jums rekės padaryt supaprastintą versiją.

-Funkcionalumas:
+# Final CodeAcademy project

+During this project an internet forum was made using React for frontend, NodeJS Express for backend and MongoDB for dababase.

+With the application users can post questions.
+Questions consist of question title, question text.
+Users can leave answers under posted questions and like or dislike other answers.
+User would not be able to do all of these actions without being logged in.
+So user can register/login to get authenticated.
+Without being authenticated an user can only view questions/answers.

+Another challenge was to come up with the design myself.
+I drew up a wireframe taking inspiration from several different forum pages.
+The page had to be responsive.

-## Autentikacija
+## Frontend Functionality:

+### Authentication

-- [x] Registruotis
+- [x] Register
-- [x] Prisijungti
+- [x] Login

-## Klausimai
+### Questions

-- [x] Peržiūrėti klausimų sąrašą.
+- [x] View question list
-- [x] Užduoti naują klausimą (tik prisijungus)
+- [x] Ask new questions (authenticated)
-- [x] Ištrinti klausimą (tik prisiijungus)
+- [x] Delete questions (authenticated)
-- [x] Filtruoti į atsakytus arba neatsakytus klausimus // EXTRA
+- [x] Filter by answered and unanswered questions // EXTRA

-## Atsakymai
+### Atsakymai

-- [x] Peržiūrėti klausimų atsakymus
+- [x] View question answers
-- [x] Atsakyti į užduotą klausimą (tik prisijungus) // EXTRA
+- [x] Answer under a question (authenticated) // EXTRA
-- [x] Ištrinti atsakymą (tik prisijungus) // EXTRA
+- [x] delete answer (authenticated) // EXTRA
-- [x] Žymėti/atžymėti patinkačius ir nepatinkančius atsakymus (like/dislike) (tik prisijungus)
+- [x] Like/dislike answers (like/dislike) (authenticated)

-Forumo projektas sudeda iš frontend'o ir backend'o dalių:
-Backend'e naudosime NodeJS Express, MongoDB arba MySQL ir kelis papildomus npm paketus, kuries palengvins darbą.
-Frontend'e naudosime React.
-Kaip ir backend'e node express, taip pat galima naudoti papildomjus npm paketus.

-### Backend'as
+## Backend

 - [x] POST /register
 - [x] POST /login